wallarm/product-documentation/docs/2.16/user-guides/triggers/triggers.md

 * Add IP to the blacklist.
 * Send a notification to the messenger, SIEM system or Webhook URL configured in the [integrations](../settings/integrations/integrations-intro.md).

 Choose one or more reactions in the Wallarm Console interface.
-Reactions available for the condition **Number of attacks**:
+Reactions available for the condition are located at **Number of attacks**:

 ![!Choosing an integration](../../images/user-guides/triggers/select-integration.png)

 ### Step 4: Saving the trigger

-1. Click the **Create** button in the trigger creation modal window.
+1. Click the **Create** button in the trigger creation model window.
 2. Specify the trigger's name and description (if required) and click the **Done** button.

-If the trigger name and description are not specified, the trigger is created with the name `New trigger by <username>, <creation_date>` and an empty description.
+If the trigger name and description are not specified, then the trigger is created with the name `New trigger by <username>, <creation_date>` and an empty description.

 ## Disabling and deleting triggers